'Whoever wins Man City-Liverpool game wins title'

 "It's a tough run initially for City, but after that it's a kinder run of fixtures than for Liverpool.

-"I think it's down to next weekend though.
+"I think it's down to next weekend, though.
 Whoever wins that, I think will win the title - I don't see either team slipping up after that."

 - What made Sir Alex Ferguson who he is?
 Sir Alex speaks about his younger days and the influences which shaped his extraordinary career